FFmpeg/FFV1/ffv1.md

 ### version

 `version` specifies the version of the FFV1 bitstream.
-Each version is incompatible with others versions: decoders SHOULD reject a file due to unknown version.
+Each version is incompatible with other versions: decoders SHOULD reject a file due to an unknown version.
 Decoders SHOULD reject a file with version <= 1 && ConfigurationRecordIsPresent == 1.
 Decoders SHOULD reject a file with version >= 3 && ConfigurationRecordIsPresent == 0.